RatInABox-Lab/RatInABox/readme.md

 2. `Agent()`: The agent (or "rat") moving around the Environment.
 3. `Neurons()`: A population of neurons with firing rates determined by the state of the Agent.

 The top animation shows the kind of simulation you can easily run using this toolbox.
 It shows an agent randomly exploring a 2D environment with a wall.
-Four populations of cells (place cells, grid cells, boundary vector cells and velocity cells) "fire" as the agent explores.
-At the bottom we shows the code needed to replicate this exact simulation using `RatInABox`(13 lines).
+Four populations of cells (place cells, grid cells, boundary vector cells and velocity cells) vary their activity and "fire" as the agent explores.

 ## Key features

 * **Flexible**: Generate arbitrarily complex environments.
 * **Biological**: Simulate large populations of spatially modulated cell type (place cells, grid cells, boundary vector cells, velocity cells).
-Cells are rate based or Poisson spiking.
+Use cells in rate based or spiking models.
-* **Fast**: Simulating 1 minute exploration in a 2D environment with 100 place cells (dt=10 ms) take 2 seconds on a laptop (no GPU needed).
+* **Fast**: Simulating 1 minute exploration in a 2D environment with 100 place cells (dt=10 ms) take just 2 seconds on a laptop (no GPU needed).
 * **Precise**: No more pre-discretised positions, tabular state spaces, or jerky movement policies.
 It's all continuous.
 * **Visual** Plot or animate trajectories, firing rate timeseries', spike rasters, receptive fields, heat maps and more using the plotting functions.
 * **Easy**: Sensible default parameters mean you can have realisitic simulation data to work with in ~10 lines of code.